sst/guide/_chapters/initialize-the-frontend-repo.md

 title: Initialize the Frontend Repo
 date: 2018-03-18 00:00:00
 lang: en
-description: By automating deployments for our React app, we can simply git push to deploy our app to production.
-To do so, start by adding your React app repo to Git.
+description: For this guide we are going to add our React app to a Git repo.
+We do this so that we can automate our deployments later by just pushing to Git.
+code: frontend
 ref: initialize-the-frontend-repo
 comments_id: initialize-the-frontend-repo/181
 ---